Upon release in 2018, we told you that the HTC Vive Pro was the best VR headset for those who had a big budget and high-quality VR ambitions.

 However, that doesn’t mean the HTC Vive Pro isn’t still one of the best, professional-grade VR experiences money can buy – even if we don’t think it’s the option that makes sense for most people.

-In our time with the HTC Vive Pro – the powerful VR headset from HTC that offers a marginal upgrade in terms of visual fidelity to the original HTC Vive – we couldn’t help but draw some parallels to Microsoft’s Xbox One X.
+When we first tested the HTC Vive Pro back in 2018, we found it to be a powerful VR headset, despite the fact it offers a marginal upgrade in terms of visual fidelity to the original HTC Vive.
+At the time, we also couldn’t help but draw some parallels to Microsoft’s Xbox One X.

-Both offer new-and-improved experiences over existing hardware: enhanced visuals and more pixels pushed to the screen.
-However, despite some upscaling capabilities, neither the Xbox One X nor the HTC Vive Pro bring with them completely new or separate libraries of games, or use new peripherals (a boon for those of us who have heavily invested in our game libraries).
+When both first launched, they offered new-and-improved experiences over existing hardware: enhanced visuals and more pixels pushed to the screen.
+However, despite some upscaling capabilities, neither the Xbox One X nor the HTC Vive Pro brought with them completely new or separate libraries of games, or use new peripherals (a boon for those of us who have heavily invested in our game libraries).

-They both offer the most powerful hardware in their respective categories, and they're both significantly more expensive than the standard hardware editions on their respective platforms.
+They both offered the most powerful hardware in their respective categories, and they're both significantly more expensive than the standard hardware editions on their respective platforms.